seidme/jsier/deep-value/README.md

 # @jsier/deep-value
-A simple, efficient and lightweight package without external dependencies intended for safely resolving deep value of an object or array by providing path to the targeted property.. `deepValue` is built with [TypeScript](http://www.typescriptlang.org/) (preserves full compatibility with pure JavaScript) and is easy to use.
+A simple, efficient and lightweight package without external dependencies intended for safely resolving deep value of an object or array by providing path to the targeted property. `deepValue` is built with [TypeScript](http://www.typescriptlang.org/) (preserves full compatibility with pure JavaScript) and is easy to use.

 ## Getting Started